Israel Folau: Bryan Swanson reflects on Australia international's first game for Catalans Dragons

 Folau wasted little time in opening his account for the Dragons, going over in the sixth minute for his new team's second try but, back in the stands, one Tigers supporter told Sky Sports News, all was not quite as positive.

-Mobile phone footage showed security guards speaking to Tigers fans and supporter Alison Grey told Sky Sports News: "When we first came in before kick-off, we were asked if we could take the flag down, firstly because it was against health and safety.
+Mobile phone footage showed security guards speaking to Tigers fans and supporter Alison Grey said: "When we first came in before kick-off, we were asked if we could take the flag down, firstly because it was against health and safety.

 "When we said that there are other flags around the ground, they gave up.
 They then came back to us later on and said it was against the views of the club for us to have the flags."